 Today we want to share our recipe on how to make your own homemade Fresh Einkorn Pasta.
 I bet you would be surprised at how easy it is to make pasta.
-You would be even more surprised at the difference in taste between handmade pasta and a package of store bought dry pasta.
+You would be even more surprised at the difference in taste between handmade pasta and a package of store-bought dry pasta.

-When I think of pasta it is usually in regard to an Italian recipe and the Italians are well known for their pasta making but it is a food that crossed boarders into many cuisines.
+When I think of pasta it is usually in regard to an Italian recipe and the Italians are well known for their pasta making but it is a food that crossed borders into many cuisines.

-Fresh pasta is primarily made from flour, eggs, salt and a little oil.
+Fresh pasta is primarily made from flour, eggs, salt, and a little oil.
 We are using einkorn flour which has less gluten than traditional flour.

 Einkorn flour makes this pasta taste extra special but it is also an exceptionally healthy grain.
 It is full of B vitamins and minerals, high in protein and a great source of carotenoids.
 Food that is naturally loaded with nutrition is also naturally loaded with flavor.